Learn how to leverage location intelligence to create highly targeted and effective geofencing marketing campaigns.

 You could simply target nearby zip codes, or send flyers to everyone within a certain distance or drive time of your bakery.
 But by analyzing foot traffic patterns, you could also:

 Placer.ai – the industry standard in location intelligence – offers businesses the tools they need to zero in on the best geographical regions for their promotions and to optimize the boundaries of their marketing geofences.
-Placer harnesses advanced data science and machine learning techniques to generate highly accurate, precise, and privacy-protecting foot traffic analytics.
+Placer harnesses advanced data science and machine learning techniques to generate highly accurate, precise, and privacy-respecting foot traffic analytics.
 And Placer’s Data Marketplace offers customers a wide range of demographic and psychographic datasets that can be combined with foot traffic data to conduct effortless audience segmentation analyses.

 Whether you intend to launch a digital campaign through a geofencing marketing platform, or to stick to more traditional offline OOH promotional techniques, Placer’s easy-to-use platform makes it easy to create optimized geofences for your advertising campaigns.